An infamous sex cult existed on the Upper West Side from the late 1950s to the early 1990s, and in 2018, a book about it was published.

 The “group” was founded as the Sullivan Institute in 1957 by Saul B. Newton and his wife, Dr. Jane Pearce.
 They occupied three buildings on the Upper West Side including 2643 Broadway (at 100th Street), in addition to buildings on 98th and 106th Streets.
 Their purpose, or at least one of them, was to provide an alternative to the traditional family, which they believed was the root of all social anxiety.

-Members were encouraged to engage in loose sexual relationships, while being discouraged from forming exclusive and meaningful ones.
+Members were encouraged to engage in loose sexual relationships – and discouraged from forming exclusive and meaningful ones.

 If a child were born to Sullivanians, they were sent away to boarding school or given to caretakers.
 Parents who belonged to this group very rarely saw their own kids.